kvarak/dnd/docs/_Classes/feyblood.md

 **Fey Kissed**.
 Your beauty begins to manifest in ways many find undeniable.
 Whenever you make a Charisma check when interacting with humanoids, your proficiency bonus is doubled if it applies to the check.

-Additionally, you have advantage on saving throws against being charmed and magic can’t put you to sleep.

 #### Soul of the Satyr
 You have a connections to the passionate satyrs, and gain the following abilities: